-The estimated fuel flow rate is 13.2 L/s for the power station full load condition of 160 MW and a high pressure is required to suit the gas turbine fuel train specification.
+The estimated fuel flow rate is 13.2 L/s for the power station full load condition of 160 MW and an operating pressure as required to suit the gas turbine fuel train specification.

 The pumping piping also includes a bypass arrangement to allow circulation and mixing of the fuel in the storage tank if left stagnant for a lengthy period.